lucassguedes/OptGL/README.md

 ```

 To run the code, you must include the shared libraries and the object files directories.
-You can proceed as showing in the following makefile, beeing /<path_to> the path to optGL library in your computer and /src the source code directory:
+You can proceed as shown in the following makefile, being /<path_to> the path to the OptGL library on your computer and /src the source code directory:

 ``` makefile